Chunky Twisted Headband Crochet Pattern (Free)

 With texture courtesy of the alpine stitch, this stylish twisted headband crochet pattern will keep your ears warm on chilly winter days.

-Y’all already know I’m obsessed with the alpine stitch, so it should be no surprise that the Alpine Cowl has a matching twisted headband crochet pattern.
+Y’all already know I’m obsessed with the alpine stitch, so it should be no surprise that the Alpine Cowl has a matching chunky twisted headband crochet pattern.
 Soon, there will be more items in the set because I’ve got a few more patterns prepped.
 You might be rolling your eyes, but I can’t help it!
 The texture created by the alpine stitch is unbeatable — I love it so much. 😭

 woman with long blonde hair wearing a crocheted twist headband and touching her head